Borrel at the meeting with Garibashvili JAMnews

-"Rumors about the opening of the second front are disinformation".
-What Borrel said after meeting with Georgian PM
+"Rumors about the opening of the second front are disinformation" - What Borrell said after meeting with Georgian PM

-At a press conference held together with Georgian Prime Minister Irakli Garibashvili, European Union High Representative for Foreign Affairs and Security Policy Josep Borrel stated that talks about the opening of the so-called “second front” in Georgia are disinformation, which aims to increase distrust in the society.
+At a press conference with Georgian Prime Minister Irakli Garibashvili, European Union High Representative for Foreign Affairs and Security Policy Josep Borrell stated talk about the opening of a so-called “second front” in Georgia are disinformation, aimed to increase distrust in the society.

-Also, the head of the EU diplomatic mission expressed condolences over the death of a child as a result of a natural disaster in Guria.
+Also, the head of the EU diplomatic mission expressed condolences over the death of a child in the Shovi landslide.

-“I want to express my heartache – a child died in Guria due to a landslide and it is very painful, I am concerned about the fact that people are still being searched, I hope we will find everyone unharmed,” Borrel said.
+“I want to express my heartache – a child died in a landslide and it is very painful, I am concerned about the fact that people are still missed, I hope we will find everyone unharmed,” Borrell said.

 According to the emergency management service, heavy rains in Adjara and Guria caused flooding of residential houses, broken trees, collapsed masses of land, several villages in Guria were cut off from the outside world.
 So far, the body of one minor has been found in Jumati village in Guria.
 Two more people are missing.